Sabirah42/Serverless_CICD/README.md

 - Via what mechanism does Jenkins find out there was a change to your GitHub repo?
 - How does Jenkins retrieve a copy of the repository?
 Where does it clone your repository to?

-Try to be as detailed and specific as possible!
-Perhaps a [sequence diagram](https://playground.diagram.codes/d/sequence) could be a good fit for this.
+ Drawing a [sequence diagram](https://playground.diagram.codes/d/sequence) could be a good tool for understanding this.
+Here's an example to help you get started:

 ![Application diagram](assets/jenkins_github_sequence_diagram.svg "Application diagram")

+Try to be as detailed and specific as possible in your descriptions of each step.

 <details>
-  <summary><b>Click me to see a hint</b></summary>
+  <summary><b>Stuck?</b> Click here for some hints.</summary>
   :bulb: The documentation for the Jenkins Git Plugin as well as reading the Jenkins logs and GitHub Webhook logs will help you figure out what happens behind the scenes when you do a push.
 </details>